dmccuk/packer_windows_build/README.md

 I've provided the Ansible code that is ready to go for this demo.
 We're using winrm over HTTP.
 This is obviously not entrypted and **not recommended for production**.
 I'm just using it for the demo.
 You can change the script to do whatever you need, including changing the configuration to HTTPS or even SSH (I have demo's on this.
 Comment in the YouTube video if you need a hand).

 Now lets test our Ansible connectivity with win_ping

+  * Update the hosts.ini file with your windows server IP or Public name.
+I'm using the IP address.
+  * Open the winrm HTTP port into the incoming rules (watch the video).

 ```
 ansible win -i hosts.ini -m win_ping
 ```